henryhu12/MiniCPM-V/README.md

 **MiniCPM-o** is the latest series of on-device multimodal LLMs (MLLMs) ungraded from MiniCPM-V. The models can now take image, video, text, and audio as inputs and provide high-quality text and speech outputs in an end-to-end fashion.
 The model series is designed for **strong performance and efficient deployment**.
 The most notable models in the series currently include:

 - **MiniCPM-o 4.5**: 🔥🔥🔥 The latest and most capable model in the series.
 With a total of 9B parameters, this end-to-end model **approaches Gemini 2.5 Flash in vision, speech, and full-duplex multimodal live streaming**, making it one of the most versatile and performant models in the open-source community.
 The new full-duplex multimodal live streaming capability means that the output streams (speech and text), and the real-time input streams (video and audio) do not block each other.
 This **enables MiniCPM-o 4.5 to see, listen, and speak simultaneously** in a real-time omnimodal conversation, and perform **proactive interactions** such as proactive reminding.
 The improved voice mode supports bilingual real-time speech conversation in a more natural, expressive, and stable way, and also allows for voice cloning.
-It also advances MiniCPM-V's visual capabilities such as strong OCR capability, trustworthy behavior and multilingual support, etc. We also rollout a **high-performing llama.cpp-omni inference framework together with a WebRTC Demo**, to bring this full-duplex multimodal live streaming experience available on local devices such as PCs.
+It also advances MiniCPM-V's visual capabilities such as strong OCR capability, trustworthy behavior and multilingual support, etc. We also rollout a **high-performing llama.cpp-omni inference framework together with a WebRTC Demo**, to bring this full-duplex multimodal live streaming experience [available on local devices such as Macs](https://github.com/OpenSQZ/MiniCPM-V-CookBook/blob/main/demo/web_demo/WebRTC_Demo/README.md).

 - **MiniCPM-V 4.0**: ⭐️⭐️⭐️ An efficient model in the MiniCPM-V series.
 With a total of 4B parameters, the model surpasses GPT-4.1-mini-20250414 in image understanding on the OpenCompass evaluation.
 With its small parameter-size and efficient architecure, MiniCPM-V 4.0 is an ideal choice for on-device deployment on the phone.